ktym/covid19/docs/help-en.md

 ## Data used

 GISAID EpiCoV data downloaded as of June 4, 2022 was used.
 Japan-related SARS-CoV-2 genomes were extracted based on the annotation in the metadata files.
-The GISAID IDs used in SARS-CoV-2 HaploGraph was summarized in [[doi.org/10.55876/gis8.221004wz|http://doi.org/10.55876/gis8.221004wz]].
+The GISAID IDs used in SARS-CoV-2 HaploGraph was summarized in [doi.org/10.55876/gis8.221004wz](http://doi.org/10.55876/gis8.221004wz).

-The start and end dates of each epidemic wave followed  [[the records of the Ministry of Health, Labour and Welfare (MHLW) of Japan|https://www.mhlw.go.jp/content/10900000/000931584.pdf]].
+The start and end dates of each epidemic wave followed  [the records of the Ministry of Health, Labour and Welfare (MHLW) of Japan](https://www.mhlw.go.jp/content/10900000/000931584.pdf).
 * 2nd: 2020-06-14 to 2020-10-09
 * 3rd: 2020-10-10 to 2021-02-28
 * 4th: 2021-03-01 to 2021-06-20